Finns Party: Party board

-The board of the Finns Party has 13 members: the party chairperson, the three deputy chairs, the party secretary, the chair of the parliamentary group and seven other members.
+The board of the Finns Party has twelve members, the party chairperson, the three deputy chairs, the party secretary, the chair of the parliamentary group and seven other members.

 The party chairpersonship is divided between four persons, elected at party congress biannually.
 Riikka Purra is the party's current chair.
-The first deputy chair is Leena Meri, the second deputy chair is Mauri Peltokangas and the third deputy chair is Sebastian Tynkkynen.
+The first deputy chair is Teemu Keskisarja, the second deputy chair is Joakim Vigelius and the third deputy chair is Simo Grönroos.